 These five landscape drawings are perfect for beginners to try.
 Get a sketchbook and complete one drawing on each page, if you want a clean border around your drawings, you could try using masking tape.
 This video will help you in rendering landscape scenes at speed, using pencil techniques to achieve the appearance of texture in drawing the leaves on trees and water.
 The five sketches show how quick and easy it can be to draw with graphite, with minimal setting up and cleaning up time.
 You can get your sketchbook and pencils out whenever inspiration strikes.

 Have you ever been interested in the realism drawing style?
 This video by Proko demonstrates how you can create realistic value ranges in images to create a striking portrait piece.
 Proko uses hatching to shade and create texture.
 If you’re looking for more drawing ideas, check out our guide of 70+ tutorials and prompts.
+If you want to learn how to draw a head from scratch read our tutorial, or read up on how to draw a side profile portrait.

 Graphite drawing styles